somod-dev/somod/packages/docs/src/reference/main-concepts/serverless/template.yaml.md

         CodeUri:
           # SOMOD::Function must be used only as a value of CodeUri property of AWS::Serverless::Function
           SOMOD::Function:
-            type: CfnCustomResource # mandatory type defines the type of the event received by the function handler
+            type: CfnCustomResource # type defines the type of the event received by the function handler, type is mandatory
             name: getUser # must have a typescript file with this name under serverless/functions directory
             customResources: # If this function provides Custom resources, define the JSONSchema for each Custom Resource Type provided by this function
               MyCustomResource: